 Ron Sanchez – Your humble blogger

 I’ve had a great run with this group but am stepping down this year to work on projects that I’ve put on hold for many years.
 I did the press stuff for the group since I was a reporter/editor for more than a decade.
 Also did sponsorship and managed the social media accounts.
-I’m a daydreamer and dream chaser, I quit my job at USA TODAY in early 2000 to move to SoCal to make films and eat fish tacos.
+I’m a daydreamer and dream chaser, I quit my job at USA TODAY in early 2000 to move to SoCal to make films used authentic rolex eat fish tacos.
 Built more for the West Coast and always an optimist, I do love DC but avoid politics because there’s too much bickering and negativity.
 Was very proud to write the music for the 2011 film fest trailer and my band Inara Sunset along with bandmates Franco and Sunbin played at the Closing Night parties.
 Films, Popcorn and Rock N Roll!

 PHOTO CREDITS: 1-4 by Wayne Huang; 5 by Bora Chung